epicallan/system-monitor/README.md

-## System admin currently checking whether various apps are up
+## System admin app currently checking whether various apps are up

 ### How to get set up
 1. Clone the repo <br>